JjongX/streamlit-langgraph/README.md

 | **sse** | ✅ Supported | Legacy, use HTTP instead |

 **Important Notes**:
-- All agents use the unified CreateAgentExecutor
+- Executor selection is automatic based on agent configuration (ResponseAPIExecutor or CreateAgentExecutor)
-- When using native OpenAI tools (code_interpreter, web_search, etc.), Responses API is automatically enabled
+- When using native OpenAI tools (code_interpreter, web_search, etc.) without HITL, ResponseAPIExecutor is used
-- **For Responses API with MCP tools**: MCP servers must be **publicly accessible** (not localhost)
+- **For ResponseAPIExecutor with MCP tools**: MCP servers must be **publicly accessible** (not localhost)
 - OpenAI's servers connect to your MCP server when using Responses API, so `localhost` won't work
 - For local development with native tools, use stdio transport or deploy MCP servers publicly
 - For local development without native tools, stdio or localhost HTTP works fine
+- CreateAgentExecutor supports all MCP transport types (stdio, HTTP, localhost)

 #### **Example: Local Development**